ermolushka/ermolushka.github.io/src/content/blog/vllm-benchmark-4090.md

 ## Conclusion

-Running Llama 8B models on a single RTX 4090 reveals surprising insights about modern quantization techniques. my comprehensive benchmarking shows that the choice of method depends critically on ymy primary constraint:
+Running Llama 8B models on a single RTX 4090 reveals surprising insights about modern quantization techniques.
+My comprehensive benchmarking shows that the choice of method depends critically on your primary constraint:

 **For Memory-Constrained Scenarios**: BitsAndBytes 4-bit is the clear winner, delivering 66% memory reduction (22.6GB → 7.7GB) with acceptable quality preservation, despite 87% slower inference.

 **For Performance-Critical Applications**: GPTQ achieves the highest throughput at 599 tokens/second, while AWQ offers similar performance (579 t/s) with better loading characteristics.

-**The Quantization Paradox**: my most surprising finding is that pre-quantized AWQ and GPTQ models use identical memory to FP16 while delivering 70-76% better performance.
+**The Quantization Paradox**: My most surprising finding is that pre-quantized AWQ and GPTQ models use identical memory to FP16 while delivering 70-76% better performance.
 This challenges conventional wisdom about quantization being primarily a memory optimization technique.

 **Key Takeaway**: Modern quantization is more nuanced than expected.
 BitsAndBytes remains essential for memory optimization, while AWQ/GPTQ excel as performance optimizations rather than memory savers.
-Understanding these trade-offs enables informed decisions for ymy specific deployment requirements.
+Understanding these trade-offs enables informed decisions for your specific deployment requirements.

 ## Appendix